lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-08-14-Integrals_I.md

 (That is, the area under a curve between two points on the *x*-axis.)
 In the simplest case, all we have to do is integrate the given function to obtain its *antiderivative*, which we then evaluate at the endpoints, returning the difference.
 But things are not always simple.
-There could be discontinuities in the integrand or in its antiderivative.
+There could be discontinuities in the *integrand* (the function being integrated) or in its antiderivative.
 Either or both of the endpoints could be infinite.
 And while we say "area under a curve", our notion of area is in fact signed, going negative when the curve crosses the *x*-axis.